Madam & Eve: Political humor

 The strip often pokes fun at political figures, both South African and elsewhere in the world (much in the same way, though not as consistently, as the US strip Doonesbury).
 Past targets have included former South African president Thabo Mbeki, former South African president Jacob Zuma, businessman Schabir Shaik and Winnie Mandela.
 Further afield, jabs have been directed at US President George W. Bush, Vice President Dick Cheney, Pop star Michael Jackson and UK Prime Minister Tony Blair.

 Even Nelson Mandela has been a source of fun.
 Although he is usually highly regarded both in and out of South Africa, Madam and Eve has treated him no differently from any other politician.
 For example, when he and Frederik Willem de Klerk jointly won the Nobel Peace Prize in 1993, a series of strips had their lawyers discussing its sharing with Mandela insisting on a 60–40% split on the grounds that he had featured on more magazine covers and Hollywood movies.

 Creators

 The idea for Madam & Eve originated with Stephen Francis, an American expatriate.
 The three founding creators of the Madam & Eve strip, Harry Dugmore, Rico Schacherl, and Stephen Francis, first worked together on Laughing Stock, a satirical magazine launched in Johannesburg in 1988.
 Following the closure of the magazine (after 13 issues), the three worked on other projects in the greeting card division of the same company.
 That company folded, and the trio launched Madam & Eve in July 1992.
 Dugmore left the partnership in 2001.

 Rico Schacherl

 Known professionally by his first name, Rico is a cartoonist and illustrator living and working in Johannesburg, South Africa.
-Born in Austria in 1966, he claims he was drawing cartoons ever since he was old enough to hold a pencil.
-After less-than-successful studies in graphic design and architecture during the late 80s, Rico decided to get a real job as a cartoonist.
-Besides his work on Madam & Eve, Rico also produces illustrations in a wide variety of styles ranging from serious editorial or humorous magazine illustrations to children's comics.
+He was born in Austria in 1966.
+After less-than-successful studies in graphic design and architecture during the late 80s, Rico decided to get a job as a cartoonist.

-Rico specialises in the fields of corporate communications, graphic storytelling and character design for cartoons, animation and education.
-He has worked on highly successful projects for clients such as Telkom, Old Mutual, Avmin, Pick 'n Pay, SABC Education and the Human Rights Commission.
-This work includes The Bottom Line, a cartoon strip about the South African workplace, which is widely syndicated in company newsletters.
-He has also worked for the Mail & Guardian, Tribute, The Teacher, Style Magazine and Penguin Books.